user123212321/fps-trainer-sim/README.md

 # fps-training-sim
-A simple target shooting game with the goal of improving aim in first-person-shooter games.
+A simple target shooting game made with Unity with the goal of improving aim in first-person-shooter games.